Latisha-cpu/EduGenie-an-Ed-tech-QnA-llm-/README.md

 # EduGenie: an-Ed-tech QnA llm based system
 This is a comprehensive LLM project utilizing Google Palm and Langchain.
-Developed a Q&A system for an ed-tech company that offers data-related courses and bootcamps.
+Basically, a Q&A system for an ed-tech company that offers data-related courses and bootcamps.
 With thousands of learners reaching out via Discord or email, this system will feature a Streamlit-based user interface allowing students to ask questions and receive answers.

 # Project Highlights-